andrewjpoole/andrewjpoole.github.io/_posts/2022-04-11-csharp-sql-tests.md

 ## In a nutshell

 The framework allows tests to be written in C# using familiar test frameworks (xUnit is used in the examples).
 The tests can be run against localDb or some other SQL server.
 A DacPac can optionally be deployed.
 Each test is isolated from the other tests.
 Given, When and Then helper classes are included to and also a way to define tabular data for test data setup and/or assertions.
 More on those things later.
+We are also using this package to test repository classes in addition to stored procedures.

 A test looks like this: